Aani-122/my_learning/README.md

 # my_learning
 notes related to data science
 # about_notebooks
-you will get the idea of simple ML and deep learning Algorithms idea in this repo go through it and as you need it happy learning to you.
+you will get the idea of simple ML and deep learning Algorithms, in this repo go through it and as you need it happy learning to you.